intelops/external-docs/content/capten/1.0.0/4-community/_index.en.md

 ---

-The KubViz community, brought together by Intelops, comprises industry-experienced individuals united by a singular mission: "Sharing is caring!"
+The capten community, brought together by Intelops, comprises industry-experienced individuals united by a singular mission: "Sharing is caring!"

 Engage and [contribute](../6-contribution/_index.en.md) to our community, where collaboration and shared knowledge thrive.